munificent/game-programming-patterns/book/command.markdown

 <img src="images/command-buttons-two.png" />

 This is the Command pattern in a nutshell.
-If you can see the merit of it already, consider the rest of this chapter bonus.
+If you can see the merit of it already, consider the rest of this chapter a bonus.

 ## Directions for Actors